What is in this leaflet

 Somac Injection is available as 40 mg injection.
 Somac Injection is a white to off-white powder provided in a glass vial.

-The active ingredient in Somac Injection is pantoprazole.
+The active ingredient in Somac Injection is pantoprazole sodium.

 The inactive ingredients are:

 - disodium edetate